MandsaurUniversity/MCA-React-Essentials/4-State/README.md

 ## State

-In this part we are going to talk about state and since we will talk about change of `state`
+In this part we are going to talk about `state` and we will also talk about change of `state`

 ### `useState` and Change of State

 Let's start at the top of the app by creating a button which we are going to use to change the name of the card.

 #### Steps:
-1. Add the code for button and place it above the <Card></Card> tag inside App module
+1. Add the code for button and place it above the <Card></Card> tag inside App component
 ```javascript
 <button className="button">Change Name</button>
 ```
-2. import the `useState` module fro react: `import React, {useState} from 'react'`
+2. import the `useState` module from react: `import React, {useState} from 'react'`
 3. Create a new variable `name` and set its name as `Virat Kohli` like this: `const [name, setName] = useState('Virat Kohli')`
 4. In order to change the state, we have to create a function to change the name.
 Let's create a function to change the name and also add an `onClick` handler to the button.